Shattered Pixel Dungeon Guide

 - Mine 15 dark gold ores.
 These can be done by selecting the Pickaxe given by the Blacksmith & selecting the Mine option near a wall with a gold vein.
 As you mine, you might waste a few turns.

 - Kill a bat with the pickaxe.
-Equip the pickaxe, find a Vampire Bat, & kill it with melee attack.
+Equip the pickaxe as a melee weapon, find a Vampire Bat, & kill it with melee attack.

 Once either is done, return to the Troll Blacksmith.
 He'll take back his pickaxe (and all dark gold ores you've mined, if he asks you to mine).
 Now, you have the right for a one-time reforging.